If you’re looking for a healthy snack, then nuts (peanuts in particular) might be on your list.

 Can one peanut kill a dog?

-Obviously, as they're a popular pooch treat, peanuts and peanut butter isn't toxic to dogs, but while small amounts of unsalted, unsweetened varieties are ok to use in dog cookies and other treats, they are high in fat which dogs have a hard time digesting.
+No. As they're a popular pooch treat, peanuts and peanut butter isn't toxic to dogs, but while small amounts of unsalted, unsweetened varieties are ok to use in dog cookies and other treats, they are high in fat which dogs have a hard time digesting.
 Again, small amounts and moderation is key!